yarisvt/tyk-docs/tyk-docs/content/report-monitor-trigger-events/instrumentation.md

 ## <a name="newrelic"></a>NewRelic instrumentation

-Supoprted only by Tyk Gateway, starting from 2.5.
+Supported only by Tyk Gateway, starting from 2.5.
 Add the following config section to `tyk.conf` to make it work:
 ```
 "newrelic": {
     "app_name": "<app-name>",